Seagate/cortx-s3server/README.md

 --no-install.

 Note the option `--no-mero-rpm` passed to the command.
-It informs the script that mero source was built and mero libs from the source code location would be used.
+It informs the script that motr source was built and motr libs from the source code location would be used.
-If this option is absent, mero libs are used from mero rpm installed on system.
+If this option is absent, motr libs are used from motr rpm installed on system.
 To skip installing S3 use --no-install.

-`--use-build-cache` is useful when building with third_party, mero used from local builds.
+`--use-build-cache` is useful when building with third_party, motr used from local builds.
 Normally third party libs needs to be built only once after fresh repo clone.
 If builds are not already cached, it will be built.
 Note that this option is ignored in rpm based builds.